 As a small business, you may feel you don’t have the right resources or enough time to manage inventory.
 However, with these five practices, you can ensure efficient inventory management for your business.

-My accounting knowledge has been a great complement for my role in implementation of inventory management software.
+My accounting knowledge has been a great compliment for my role in implementation of inventory management software.
 Because I took managerial accounting courses, which is cost accounting, I fully understand the inner workings of the flow of inventory through a business, as well as how everything affects the general ledger.
 Having an extensive knowledge of how these processes all work and why they work the way they do, gives me the ability to explain all of this information with confidence to the customers I work with.

 One of my main responsibilities is helping businesses enhance and maximize their inventory practices in a way that’s manageable throughout their entire business.
 For those businesses looking to make their inventory management practices more efficient, here are five steps on how to manage inventory more effectively.

 1. Clearly laid out processes

 When there aren’t clear processes, things can get out of order — and out of hand — quickly.
 So, one of the most important things you can do to ensure successful inventory management is to clearly map out all processes within your organization.
 When each process is laid out clearly, there is no question on what to do next.